A-Awad1/To-Do-List-with-Local-Storage-only-Js/README.md

-# To-Do-List-with-Local-Storage-only-Js
+# To Do List Application with Local Storage

-This is To Do List with local storage by only Html , Css and JavaScript
+This is To Do List with local storage by using only Html , Css and JavaScript.

 [show the app live](https://a-awad1.github.io/To-Do-List-with-Local-Storage-only-Js/)